PRECIOUS-Gold firms on doubts over Fed rate path; focus on G20

 Analysts remain cautious, however, as the Brexit deal faces stiff opposition in the British parliament.

-Analysts said gold’s direction in the near term would be determined by moves in the greenback, which could be pressured if the Fed takes a more cautious approach to future policy tightening amid concern of an economic slowdown next year.
+Gold’s direction in the near term would be determined by moves in the greenback, which could be pressured if the Fed takes a more cautious approach to future policy tightening amid concern of an economic slowdown next year, analysts said.

-“I am doubtful that gold will be able to maintain its bright start to the week.
-But with the 10-year U.S. bond yields on the rise again, this may support the greenback and simultaneously prevent gold from going higher,” said Fawad Razaqzada, an analyst with Forex.com.

 Gold prices have lost about 10 percent from their April peak and are down 6 percent so far this year.

+Speculators increased their net short positions in Comex gold and silver contracts in the week to Nov.
+13.

-“If U.S. growth slows down next year, as expected, gold would benefit from higher demand for defensive assets.”
+“If U.S. growth slows down next year, as expected, gold would benefit from higher demand for defensive assets,” Goldman said.

-Palladium climbed 2.7 percent to $1,148.90 an ounce.
+Palladium climbed 2.1 percent to $1,142.80 an ounce.
 Prices fell about 3 percent in the previous session, their biggest one-day percentage decline since Aug.
-15. (Reporting by Swati Verma and K. Sathya Narayanan in Bengaluru Editing by Alistair Bell)
+15. (Reporting by Swati Verma, Nallur Sethuraman and K. Sathya Narayanan in Bengaluru Editing by Alistair Bell and Matthew Lewis)